Lamb Sunday Gravy

 An Italian American tradition, Sunday gravy, like it’s name implies, is typically made on Sundays and weekends, since most people have more time to let something simmer all day on the stove.
-I tasted my first version of it when I was a chef at The Chambers Hotel in Minneapolis working under Chef John Occhiato at D’amico Cucina, the Flagship Restaurant of the D’amico company, known around the Twin Cities for their string of fast-casual restaurants, as well as fine dining locations dotted throughout the cities.
+I tasted my first version of it when I was a chef at The Chambers Hotel in Minneapolis working under Chef John Occhiato at D’amico Cucina, the Flagship Restaurant of the D’amico company, known around the Twin Cities for their string of fast-casual Italian restaurants, and fine dining locations dotted throughout the cities.

 There’s as many recipes for Sunday gravy as there are stars in the sky, but one thing that chef told me that I remembered was that it should always include multiple types of meat.
 At the restaurant, we made a version with whole chickens and sausages, along with pork shoulder leftover from the previous night’s service, but I think it’s totally fine to make one using all cuts from one animal, like I’ve done here with Shepherd Song’s lamb and goat.